vekatze/neut/book/src/statements.md

 }
 ```

-the compiler will translate the above code into the below:
+The compiler will translate the above code into the below:

 ```neut
 define use-inline-foo(): int {